n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_5.png)

-After you click the **IMPORT** button, the documents will be fetched from the mailbox and you will be taken directly to the Dashboard.
+After you click the `IMPORT` button, the documents will be fetched from the mailbox and you will be taken directly to the Dashboard.

 ![](/_images/doc2/AllImportOptions_Email_6.png)

+If you have made the right decision to also use our [Workflow² APP](https://docs.polydocs.io/workflow/), you will find the corresponding workflows [here]() to automatically import your documents from your e-mail inbox to DOC².